ogsamrat/SkyleeBot/README.md

-Credits:- @StarkXd
+# Credits for fixing bugs- @StarkXd

 # Real Credits For Designing The Bot Goes To It's Original Developers.
-It's Just A Bug Fixed Version Of SlyleeBot.
+It's Just A Bug Fixed Version Of SkyleeBot.